GAM-team/GAM/docs/Users-Chat.md

 Chat Admin: admin@domain.com(asadmin), Show Failed: Method not found.
 ```

+To enroll in the Developer Preview program, see: https://developers.google.com/workspace/preview

 Google requires that you have a Chat Bot configured in order to use the Chat API; set up a Chat Bot as described in the next section.

 ## Set up a Chat Bot